mustafaarif/packstack-openstack/README.md

 ## Setup Host Centos Stream 9 or Rocky Linux 9

 Ideally the VM or Host should have 8 vCPUs and 16GB Memory.
+Issue below to install required packages and perform preconfiguration tasks.

 ```
 ./setup_host.sh